CaoAssignments/cse12-sp20-pa1-RockPaperScissors-starter/writeup.md

 ### Goal:
-The goal of this assignment is to re-familarize yourself with the command line, IDEs/text editors, and Java.
+The goal of this assignment is to re-familiarize yourself with the command line, IDEs/text editors, and Java.
 Additionally, you will gain familiarity with the course turn-in procedures, learn basics of unit testing with JUnit, and implement a few modest-sized programming problems using Arrays and ArrayLists from the Java Collections Framework.

 ### Logistics: